Center for Diabetes and Cardiometabolic Health – CDCH

 Achalasia

-The lower esophageal sphincter fails to relax properly, making it extremely difficult to swallow food and liquids.
+The lower esophageal sphincter fails to relax properly, making swallowing food and liquids difficult.
 Food gets stuck, causing chest pain and regurgitation.

 GERD

 Gastroesophageal Reflux Disease occurs when the sphincter doesn't close properly.
-While seen as acid reflux, it is fundamentally a motility disorder.
+Although commonly associated with acid reflux, GERD may also involve abnormalities in digestive motility.

 Esophageal Spasm

-Uncoordinated, powerful contractions of the esophagus causing intense chest pain and swallowing difficulties.
+Uncoordinated, powerful contractions of the esophagus which may cause severe chest pain and swallowing difficulties.

 Gastric dysmotility involves abnormal stomach muscle function affecting how food moves from stomach to small intestine.